GU-CLASP/GU-CLASP.github.io/_people/sylvie-saget/index.md

 !!! pleasedontstealmywork !!!

 An approach initiated more than 15 years ago & 100% designed ***by myself***!!!

---- No worries --- Whenever I am classified by the lab as a "Past member"/not "PhD student" - I am an active researcher & PhD student!
-But dealing with academic theft and sabotage takes times and deeply constraints how one can make her research public ensuring her name won't be erased and replaced!!
-Here in Sweden - together with men & their "friends" at the international level - you may find many women & institutions who actively take part in Matilda effect!

 Following a pityfull experience facing researchers obliged to steal others'work to fake creativity in their books, articles or to obtain grants, etc.  - making my plans their owns (easy! - steal & kill)